chirs21/REBOUNCY/README.md

 # REBOUNCY
-a simple ball game using JavaScript
+a simple 2 player ball game using JavaScript